Golden Years (David Bowie song): Background and recording

 David Bowie's 1975 single "Fame", a collaboration with former Beatle John Lennon, was a massive commercial success, topping the US Billboard Hot 100.
 As such, RCA were eager for a follow-up.
-After completing his work on The Man Who Fell to Earth in September, Bowie returned to Los Angeles to begin recording his next album.
+After completing his work on The Man Who Fell to Earth in September, Bowie returned to Los Angeles to begin recording his next album Station to Station.
 Personnel-wise, Bowie brought back the same team used for "Fame": co-producer Harry Maslin, guitarists Carlos Alomar and Earl Slick, drummer Dennis Davis and Bowie's old friend Geoff MacCormick (credited as Warren Peace), while bassist George Murray was recruited.
 For the studio, Bowie and Maslin chose Los Angeles's Cherokee Studios, a popular studio at the time that was more advanced than Philadelphia's Sigma Sound Studios, where Bowie had recorded Young Americans (1975); it featured five different studio rooms, 24-track mixing consoles, 24-hour session times, more space and a lounge bar.

 Recording for the new album began in late September 1975 and ended in November.
 The prospective single "Golden Years" was the first track recorded, between 21 and 30 September.
 At one stage it was slated to be the album's title track.
 Regarding the recording, Maslin recalled that the song was "cut and finished very fast.
 We knew it was absolutely right within ten days.
 But the rest of the album took forever."
 Like the majority of Station to Station, the song's elements were primarily built in the studio rather than written before.
 MacCormick gave suggestions to Bowie for the song's arrangement, including the addition of the "WAH-wah-WAH" tags after the refrains and the "go-oh-oh-old" tags on the bridges.
 He also assisted Bowie on the backing vocal harmonies, recalling in his memoir: "When we came to record the backing vocals for the song, David lost his voice halfway through, leaving me to finish the job.
 That meant I had to sing the series of impossibly high notes before the chorus, which were difficult enough for David but were absolute murder for me."
 Due to Bowie's heavy cocaine use during the sessions, he later recalled remembering almost nothing of the album's production.